wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-devquickstarts-openidconnect-nodejs.md

 - Display some information about the user.
 - Sign the user out of the app.

 **Passport** is authentication middleware for Node.js.
 Extremely flexible and modular, Passport can be unobtrusively dropped in to any Express-based or Resitify web application.
 A comprehensive set of strategies support authentication using a username and password, Facebook, Twitter, and more.
-We have developed a strategy for Microsoft Azure Active Directory.
-We will install this module and then add the Microsoft Azure Active Directory `passport-azure-ad` plug-in.
+We have developed a strategy for Windows Azure Active Directory.
+We will install this module and then add the Windows Azure Active Directory `passport-azure-ad` plug-in.

 In order to do this, you'll need to: